-Technical characteristics, distances between stations, and route markings according to international standards (track number and corridor) are listed in the annexes concerning route technical data (Annex 2A) and station technical data (Annex 2B).
+Technical characteristics, distances between stations, and line markings according to international standards (track number and corridor) are listed in the annexes concerning line technical data (Annex 2A) and station technical data (Annex 2B).
 A node is defined as a group of rail stations in an area which are regarded as a unit with respect to traffic management.
 There are four nodes in total on the PRI:

+NODE STATIONS

-NODE STATIONS Divača Divača, Rodik, Hrpelje Kozina Koper Koper, Koper tovorna (Koper freight station) Ljubljana Ljubljana, Ljubljana Zalog, Ljubljana Moste, Lokomotivska postaja Ljubljana Moste (Ljubljana Moste locomotive depot), Ljubljana Šiška
+Divača Divača, Rodik, Hrpelje Kozina

+Koper Koper, Koper tovorna

+Ljubljana Ljubljana, Ljubljana Zalog, Ljubljana Moste, Lokomotivska station Ljubljana Moste, Ljubljana Šiška
-Maribor

-Maribor, Maribor Studenci, Maribor Tezno
+Maribor Maribor, Maribor Studenci, Maribor Tezno